brain-bican/metadata-schemas/docs/schemas/Cell-Annotation-and-Taxonomy/Aligned_Schema_README.md

 ![Schematic](https://github.com/AllenInstitute/AllenInstituteTaxonomy/blob/main/assets/AIT_anndata_schema.png)

-And now let's go on to the schema!

 ## Proposed integrated schema

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED" "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14, RFC2119, and RFC8174 when, and only when, they appear in all capitals, as shown here.  :fire::fire::fire: :fire::fire::fire: :fire::fire::fire:
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED" "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14, RFC2119, and RFC8174 when, and only when, they appear in all capitals, as shown here.

+## Changelog